 Scott Berks (scottberks) – Host

 Born in the 1970’s, Scott was raised in the Chicago area and has some deep midwestern roots.
-His blended family consists of a long-time girlfriend, two biological sons and one step son.
-He spends his weekdays as a Web/Digital Designer and weekends coaching baseball, geocaching and spending time with family.
+His blended family consists of a wife, two biological sons and one step son.
+He spends his weekdays as a Senior UX Designer and weekends coaching baseball, geocaching and spending time with family.

 Scott found his first geocache (after DNFing many) on July 25, 2008 and never looked back.
 With a recent purchase of an iPhone, Scott read about geocaching with an iPhone in a magazine and decided to give it a try.
 From that day on, Scott has been hiking forest preserves and lifting lamp skirts on a regular basis.